-- Circular Vision - Enemies get no bonuses from attempting a back strike on this model.
+- Circular Vision - Models never gain a back strike bonus against this model.

-- Finisher - This model gains a damage bonus vs already-damaged targets
+- Finisher - This model gains an additional die on damage rolls against damaged models.

 - Fortune Hunter - Longfellow gains an additional die on its ranged attack and damage rolls vs character models.

 - Reciprocate - When this model is missed by an enemy ranged attack, immediately afterwards it can make one basic ranged attack against the attacking model.

-- Swift Hunter - When this model destroys one or more enemy models with a basic ranged attack, immediately after the attack it can advance up to 2".
+- Swift Hunter - When this model destroys one or more enemy models with a basic ranged attack, immediately after the attack is resolved it can advance up to 2".

 Thoughts on Lord Longfellow